 NARRATRICE

 Sometimes a chauffeur-driven limousine drove down the Boulevard that was illuminated by the bright lights of La Couple.
 In the back, buttoned up in a superbly elegant suit and tie, Picasso would look out the window at the places he hardly ever frequented now.
-He had gone back to live on the Rive Droite.
+He had gone back to live on the Right Bank.

 TC : 04 39 47